matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * 2023-07-05 Give a definition of Stream Order
 * 2023-07-05 Be explicit about Stream Order not going over federation
 * 2023-07-05 Mention disagreeing about what another user has read
+* 2023-07-05 Move thread_id into content after talking to @deepbluev7